-My Experience Wearing a Hijab at School
+My Experience of Wearing a Hijab at School

 My Story of Wearing Hijab

 It was completely by my own choice.
 My parents never pushed me to; no one did.
 In fact, two people I'm related to and close to wear hijab as does a friend from another state, and they were my motivation.
 Before, I had told myself I'd start wearing it when I was in 11th grade.
-Which then was pushed back to when I start college.
-Which then became when I got married.
+Which then was pushed back to when I would start college.
+Which then became when I would get married.
 Surprisingly, I started before all of those milestones.

 The exact moment that I chose to wear it was when my relatives, including a cousin I'm very, very close to (who was visiting from Pakistan), were going to the Mosque for Friday prayer.
 And, of course, you have to wear hijab at a Mosque.
 So as I was putting my hijab on, differently this time (I put it on the way my cousin did, which isn't the same as how I wore it), my khala (aunt) came into my room to borrow a hairbrush.
 She commented, "Oh, Farah, hjiab suits you so well!" and then left.
 All of a sudden I just accepted it.
 I stared at myself in my vanity mirror and slowly said, "I'm going to start wearing hijab now."
 My cousin, incredibly shocked, squealed "What?!
 Farah are you serious?"
 I considered it for a few seconds, then with more confidence replied, "Yeah.
 I will.
 After all, there are people at my school who wear it.
 I mean it can't be too bad.
 And I like it."
 Then for some reason we both got teary-eyed and hugged each other.